eliasgranderubio/dagda/README.md

 ## Populating the database

-For the initial run, you need to populate the CVEs/BIDs database by running:
+For the initial run, you need to populate the vulnerabilities and the exploits in the database by running:
 ```
     python3 vuln_db.py --init
 ```

-If you need repopulating your database for update with the new CVEs/BIDs, you only need rerun the previous command.
+If you need repopulating your database for update with the new vulnerabilities and exploits, you only need rerun the previous command.

-Also, you can run queries on your personal CVEs/BIDs database with this tool.
+Also, you can run queries on your personal database with this tool.
 Below, the help when you type `python3 vuln_db.py -h` is shown:
 ```
-    usage: vuln_db.py [-h] [--init] [--bid BID] [--cve CVE] [--product PRODUCT]
+    usage: vuln_db.py [-h] [--init] [--bid BID] [--cve CVE]
+                      [--exploit_db EXPLOIT_DB] [--product PRODUCT]
                       [--product_version PRODUCT_VERSION] [--only_check] [-v]

-    Your personal CVEs/BIDs database.
+    Your personal CVE, BID & ExploitDB database.

     optional arguments:
       -h, --help            show this help message and exit
       --init                initializes your local database with all CVEs provided
-                            by NIST publications and with all BugTraqs Ids (BIDs)
+                            by NIST publications, all BugTraqs Ids (BIDs)
                             downloaded from the "http://www.securityfocus.com/"
                             pages (See my project "bidDB_downloader"
                             [https://github.com/eliasgranderubio/bidDB_downloader]
+                            for details) and all exploits from Offensive Security
-                            for details).
-If this argument is present, first all
+                            Exploit Database.
+If this argument is present, all
-                            CVEs/BIDs of your local database will be removed and
+                            CVEs, BIDs and exploits of your local database will be
-                            then, will be inserted again with all updated
+                            removed and then, will be inserted again with all
-                            CVEs/BIDs.
+                            updated CVEs, BIDs and exploits.
       --bid BID             all product with this BugTraq Id (BID) vulnerability
                             will be shown
       --cve CVE             all products with this CVE vulnerability will be shown
+      --exploit_db EXPLOIT_DB
+                            all products with this Exploit_DB Id vulnerability
+                            will be shown
-      --product PRODUCT     all CVEs/BIDs vulnerabilities of this product will be
+      --product PRODUCT     all CVE/BID vulnerabilities and exploits of this
-                            shown
+                            product will be shown
       --product_version PRODUCT_VERSION
-                            extra filter for product query about its CVEs/BIDs
+                            extra filter for product query about its CVE/BID
-                            vulnerabilities.
-If this argument is present, the "--
+                            vulnerabilities and exploits.
+If this argument is
-                            product" argument must be present too
+                            present, the "--product" argument must be present too
       --only_check          only checks if "--product" with "--product_version"
-                            has CVEs/BIDs vulnerabilities but they will not be shown
+                            has CVE/BID vulnerabilities or exploits but they will
+                            not be shown
       -v, --version         show the version message and exit
 ```